NREL/HPC/slurm/README.md

 # Sample Slurm Batch Scripts

-Showcase various program flow techniques by leveraging bash and slurm features.
+Thes scripts showcase various program flow techniques by leveraging bash and slurm features.
 For MPI examples we assume we will be using mpt MPI but the scripts will work with Intel also.